Which Leaf Spring To Remove To Soften Ride

 The leaf springs are arranged in a stack, with the longest and thickest leaf at the bottom and the shortest and thinnest leaf at the top.
 The leaf springs work together to support the weight of the vehicle and absorb shocks and bumps while driving.

-There are a few things to think about before deciding to remove a leaf spring from your car in order to improve ride quality.
+There are a few things to think about before deciding to remove a leaf spring from your car to improve ride quality.
 To begin, know that your vehicle’s load capability will decrease if a leaf spring is removed.
 Getting rid of a leaf spring might not be the best idea if you frequently haul large loads or pull trailers.

 Depending on your vehicle’s suspension system, you will need to determine which leaf spring to remove once you have determined that removing a leaf spring is the best course of action.